-- Maintain good disciplinary and financial standing with the College. - Organization president (or similar) must attend a Student Leader meeting at the beginning of each semester. - Maintain the roster so it is reflective of the current membership of the organization. - Student organization advisors must attend one advisor training per academic year.
-Failure to do so will result in consequences for the student organization, not the advisor. - The organization must fill out a Campus Contribution Form each semester describing their contribution to the overall campus community.
+- Incoming President, Treasurer, and Secretary (Required positions) - Current Faculty/Staff Advisor (if required) - Student Activity Fee Budget Summary - Updated Constitution & Bylaws - Logo for the student organization to be used on the Student Engagement website - Mission Statement for the Student Engagement Website - Updated Roster of the student organization.
+In order to be renewed, a group must have no less than 5 active members (including President, Treasurer, and Secretary). - Submit a Campus Contribution for the academic year describing their contribution to the overall campus community over the past academic year.
 Satisfactory completion will be at the discretion of the Office of Student Engagement and the Student Life Committee of Student Council.
-Types of campus contributions include: o An open, alcohol-free, campus event - o A service to campus - A product of value (i.e. publication) - Other will be reviewed by the Vice President for Student Life of Student Council and the Office of Student Engagement for approval
+Types of campus contributions include: - o An open, alcohol-free, campus event (date, time, and location must be provided) - o A service to campus - o A product of value (i.e. publication) - o Other will be reviewed by the Vice President for Student Life of Student Council and the Office of Student Engagement for approval